MaJyxSoftware/qab_core/README.md

         return f"Hello {firstname} {lastname}"
 ```

-Then create the startup file, and run it as you which:
+Then create the startup file, and run it as you wish:

 ```python
 from qab_core.server import Server